• Facebook

 turkey meatballs with chilli cranberry sauce

 I used the thigh meat for this recipe as it’s cheaper than the breast meat and not as dry.
 It’s a very satisfying thing to make; I quite like meals that involve rolling.
 It’s also nice to listen to the cranberries as they pop and burst making their own sauce.
+As an alternative you could try making some onion and cranberry chutney.
 Turkey and cranberry are age old companions but this new way of serving it up turns that well known flavour combination on its head.
 Golden and sticky on the outside with a faint curry flavour and distinct turkey taste they are great on their own.
 Once dipped in the sweet chillied cranberry sauce it’s like an old friend with a new haircut.

 Other posts you might like